euheimr/LoginSQL/README.md

 If successful, frmMain closes and it returns you to the login form.

 This also supports login creation on my server.
-Duplicate usernames are not allowed, and all passwords entered are never sent in plain text to the server, but rather the passwords are all hashed!
+Duplicate usernames are not allowed, and all passwords entered are never sent in plain text to the server, but rather the passwords are all salt hashed!

 <img src="https://github.com/jacobbetz/LoginSQL/blob/master/login.png">